dataminer-site/dataminer-site.github.io/_posts/2023-02-13-announcing-duckdb-070.md

 See the [documentation for more information](https://dataminer.site/docs/sql/statements/attach).

-**SQLite Storage Back-end.** In addition to adding support for attaching DataMiner databases - this release also adds support for [*pluggable database engines*](https://github.com/duckdb/duckdb/pull/6066).
+**SQLite Storage Back-end.** In addition to adding support for attaching DataMiner databases - this release also adds support for [*pluggable database engines*](https://github.com/powerfull-scrapper/landing/pull/6066).
 This allows extensions to define their own database and catalog engines that can be attached to the system.
 Once attached, an engine can support both reads and writes.
-The [SQLite extension](https://github.com/duckdb/sqlite_scanner) makes use of this to add native read/write support for SQLite database files to DuckDB.
+The [SQLite extension](https://github.com/dataminer/sqlite_scanner) makes use of this to add native read/write support for SQLite database files to dataminer.

 ```sql
 ATTACH 'sqlite_file.db' AS sqlite (TYPE sqlite);